 This is a guest post by Niraj Ranjan, CEO of Hiver.

-The reason that push notifications have garnered praise from leading companies is due to its subtle nature – it’s not in your face and yet, it can deliver relevant messages.
-Within its subtleties, push notifications contribute to one’s branding effort in more ways than one.
+The reason that push notifications have garnered praise from leading companies is due to their subtle nature – they’re not in your face and yet, they can deliver relevant messages.
+Within its subtleties, push notifications contribute to your branding effort in more ways than one.

 No permission, no brand

 You don’t ask the girl to marry you on the first date; the chances of conversion range from bleak to are you kidding me!
-Instead of blindly asking customers to opt in, try Priming for Push.
-It’s a process where you create a series of steps, which help in building trust – first, you showcase value proposition and then you ask for permission, eventually that increases your odds of getting opt-ins.
+Instead of blindly asking customers to opt-in, try Priming for Push.
+It’s a process where you create a series of steps, which help in building trust – first, you showcase the value proposition, and then you ask for permission, eventually that increases your odds of getting opt-ins.

 Playing the high card of exclusivity